 If your orders will be sent to multiple fulfillment services, this will require a little more set up depending on where they are going and how you determine which orders go to your separate vendors and fulfillment services.

-Perhaps you'll need to set up rules by shipping country to send to separate fulfillment services.
-If that is the case, you can follow the instructions in our Submitting Orders to Amazon FBA Worldwide guide to see how those rules will look.
+Follow the instructions in the Submitting Orders to Amazon FBA Worldwide guide to see how those rules will look.
 While that guide is specific to sending orders to FBA, you can see the rule structure needed and apply it to any other integration.

 Do you support Amazon Handmade?